HermanMusyoki/github_workload/README.md

 # Starter WEb Project

-This is a simple website project for showing how to use Git and Github together.Adding a line for rebasing,then more changes from my feature branch tool.Doing an emergency fix after stashing.
+This is a simple website project for showing how to use Git and Github together.Adding a line for rebasing,then more changes from my feature branch tool.Doing an emergency fix after stashing.updating this area for tagging compare example.

 ## Introduction